hytest-org/hytest/essential_reading/ParallelProcessing/Parallel_Clusters.md

 ## Hosted Clusters

 Each of the cluster options below will run on systems which do have access to a file system.
-This means (among other things) that they won't necessisarily need to have AWS credentials configured in order to read and write data.
+This means (among other things) that they won't necessarily need to have AWS credentials configured in order to read and write data.

 ### Local / Desktop